The Blank Slate Internet

 stratification of processing layers.

-realizes this organization, we are able to establish appropriate correspondence
+infrastructure realizes this organization, we are able to establish

 to implement stratification.
 However,